FG COVID-19 Palliative: SEMA commences distribution in 3 LGAs in Sokoto

 “However, I urged the beneficiaries of the gesture to ensure proper utilization of the items given to them, to ensure that we reach the set target,” he said.

-READ ALSO: #EndSARS protest: Don’t allow protest degenerate to anarchy – Ministers tell protesters

-The Special Adviser added that the palliatives, handed over to the state, includes 1,701.6 Metric tonnes of Maize, 173.10 Metric tonnes of Millet and 1,785 Metric tonnes of Sorghum to cater for 80,405 households.
+The Special Adviser added that the palliatives, handed over to the state, includes 1,701.6 Metric tonnes of Maize, 173.10 Metric tonnes of Millet, and 1,785 Metric tonnes of Sorghum to cater to 80,405 households.

 The News Agency of Nigeria (NAN) reports that the Federal Government on Sept.
 15, handed over 3,659.7 metric tonnes of grains to the Sokoto State Government, as part of measures to cushion the effects of COVID-19 lockdown.